 - 1 SLOT Expander.
 With the possibility of canceling or activating its four subslots for the internal insertion of any device synthesized and shown in this manual.
-Any device can use any subslot that we say.

-- 4 FlashROM units with 15 load mappers and several synthesized models of EPROMS that are self-selected by load predictive model (AMD, ATMEL, MICROCHIP, etc ...).
+Any device can use any subslot that we say. - 4 FlashROM units with 15 load mappers and several synthesized models of EPROMS that are self-selected by load predictive model (AMD, ATMEL, MICROCHIP, etc ...).
 The mappers have a predictive system that mixes the heuristics with a database.
 Each FlashROM unit has a loading capacity of up to 4 Megabytes each.
 All units have the possibility to use erasing and writing codes, etc .. allowing you to read and record infinitely many times until it is turned off.
 It does not deteriorate due to the number of recordings.
-Access speed lower than 40nS and even 2nS peaks.

-- 4 MAPPER RAM units compatible even with the MSX1.
+Access speed lower than 40nS and even 2nS peaks. - 4 MAPPER RAM units compatible even with the MSX1.
 Configurable from native 64kB (for some MSX primitives) up to 4 Megabytes each.
 Access speeds lower than 40nS and even 2nS peaks.
-Autorefresh cartridge without using the MSX itself.

-- 4 units MEGARAM compatible.
+Autorefresh cartridge without using the MSX itself. - 4 units MEGARAM compatible.
 Configurable up to 2 Megabytes each.

 Access speeds lower than 40nS and even 2nS peaks.
 Autorefresh cartridge without using the MSX itself.

 - 1 compatible SINFOX unit until you see 4.04 with access to SDCARD.
-Access to your EPROM of origin with your mapper and with the possibility of writing both in card and in EPROM.

-- 1 SUNRISE compatible IDE unit.
+Access to your EPROM of origin with your mapper and with the possibility of writing both in card and in EPROM. - 1 SUNRISE compatible IDE unit.
 Autoconversion and on-the-fly operations to SDCARD card.
 The data is transformed IDE <-> SD transparently to the user.
 Compatible with NEXTOR SUNRISE IDE drivers See 2.1 beta 1 r2.
 Only compatible in LBA mode.
 Not compatible in CHS or other mode.
 Total read and write compatibility and SD tab against accidental writing.
 Access to SDCARD compatible SDSC and SDHC up to 4GB which is what the NEXTOR driver allows.
 Future possibility of increasing capacities with modification of the drivers.
 Compatible extraction and insertion SD card in hot.
-All of them managed with a driver adapted for the FlashJacks.

-- 2 selectables PSG Stereo sound unit.
+All of them managed with a driver adapted for the FlashJacks. - 2 selectables PSG Stereo sound unit.
 Sampling rate 48khz 16bits per channel.
-No loss of slot.

-- 2 selectables SCC Stereo sound unit.
+No loss of slot. - 2 selectables SCC Stereo sound unit.
 Sampling rate 48khz 16bits per channel.
-Selectable the Slot or occupied sublot.
-This device allows double slot occupancy.

-- 1 selectable Stereo FM sound unit.
+Selectable the Slot or occupied sublot and opposite slot.
+This device allows double slot occupancy. - 1 selectable Stereo FM sound unit.
 Sampling rate 48khz 16bits per channel.
 No loss of slot for capturing audio.
-In addition, you can add a FMPAC unit with full synthesization where the internal soft is included with its original mapper and even an 8kbyte SRAM with predictive autosalve.
+In addition, you can add a FMPAC unit with full synthesization where the internal soft is included with its original mapper and even an 8kbyte SRAM with predictive autosalve. - 1 KANJI unit JIS1 and 2.
+With this module we can activate the KANJI in European MSX.
+Complies with the standard for IRQ D8h, D9h, DAh and DBh.